benjaa-a11/studio/README.md

           "description": "A brief channel description."
         }
         ```
         - **`streamUrl`**: This is an array of strings.
-The first URL is the primary source.
-If it fails to load, the app will automatically try the next URL in the array.
+The user can manually switch to other sources in the array if the primary one fails.

     - Each document in the `mdc25` and `copaargentina` collections should have the following structure:
         ```json